hamzanadeveloper/recordingapp/d3/README.final.md

   - **Recording History(Tab) with functionality adjustment due to time limit**:
-      - This page is now mainly for display purpose only.
-Functionality to be added and implemented in the future.
+      - This page is now mainly for display any recordings made by current logged in user for now.
-      - This page now displaies the recordings made by this account and able to view details of selected recording.
+      - This page now displays the recordings made by this account and able to view details (Date Uploaded) of selected recording.

   - **Profile features(Tab)**